-We asked Beth Chapman, founder of the legendary White Dress by the Shore her thoughts on the trend and she answered: “Often brides can’t decide on the specific look that they want for the wedding day, so they select two dresses so that they can have the best of both worlds!
+Beth Chapman, founder of the legendary White Dress by the Shore, shared her thoughts on the trend: “Often brides can’t decide on the specific look that they want for the wedding day, so they select two dresses so that they can have the best of both worlds!
 A bride may love the idea of a romantic ball skirt for her ceremony so that she can feel like a princess.
 Then, she may opt to change into either a sophisticated sheath or a flirty short dress for the reception.”

 Choosing to wear two dresses means you're paying for two dresses, so if budget is a factor for you, you'll need to plan accordingly.
 It would be best to know from the beginning of your search that you want two wedding dresses.
 When shopping for your wedding dress, let your consultant know that you have two totally different looks in mind that will require two totally different gowns.
 Shopping for both looks at the same time will not only help you stick to your overall wedding dress budget, but it will also ensure that you have two fabulous but unique and different looks.

 The two-dress trend has become so popular, many modern designers are also creating two-for-one bridal looks.
 “There is a trend toward convertible dresses," says Chapman.
 "One of my favorite looks in our boutique is from Modern Trousseau.
 They offer a lace sheath silhouette with a separate tulle ball skirt over it.
 This allows the bride to have a fairy tale look for her ceremony and then remove the tulle skirt and have a sophisticated lace sheath for the reception.”
 Convertible wedding dresses are perfect for the bride who only wants to buy one gown, but enjoys the drama of two distinct looks.